syncfusion-content/maui-docs/MAUI/Scheduler/resource-view.md

 {% endhighlight %}
 {% endtabs %}

-## Resource minimum height
+## Resource minimum row height
-You can customize minimum row height of visible resources in timeline day, timeline week, timeline workweek and timeline month views by using the [RowMinHeight]() property of [SchedulerResourceView]() in [SfScheduler.]() By default, value of this property is set to 50.
+You can customize minimum row height of visible resources in timeline day, timeline week, timeline workweek and timeline month views by using the [MinimumRowHeight]() property of [SchedulerResourceView]() in [SfScheduler.]() By default, esource row height will be auto-expanded from minimum height based on the appointment counts.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="6" %}